Prison and the Good Life

 Class Participation

-Philosophical Active Listening Drills & Role-Playing : every class will involve practicing and scoring active listening skills and ultimately learning how to engage others in ethical inquiry and self-confrontation
+Active Listening Drills & Self-Evaluations: many classes will involve practicing and scoring active listening skills and ultimately learning how to engage others in ethical inquiry and self-confrontation; each drill is followed by a 50-100 word self-evaluation.

 Reflection Papers: eight 200-300 word reflections on Stoic quotes